AlejandroIbarraS/Algorithm-analisis/README.md

 # Algorithm-analisis
-Here are different programs that were developed trough differente techniques such as recursivity, dynamic programming or greedy programming
+Here are different programs that were developed trough different techniques such as recursivity, dynamic programming or greedy programming